Art & Events

 North American and Bulgarian Conference

 REEES was one of the co-sponsors of the Ninth Joint Meeting of North American and Bulgarian Scholars, May 31 to June 2, 2012.
-More information about the conference can be found on the conference website.

 The quadriennial Joint Meeting of North American and Bulgarian Scholars has alternated between venues in Bulgaria and North America for the past 36 years.
 This was the first time the conference was held on the West Coast.